Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/browser-bugs.md

 # Most wanted features

-There are several features specified in Web standards which would allow us to make Boosted more robust, elegant, or performant, but aren't yet implemented in certain browsers, thus preventing us from taking advantage of them.
+There are several features specified in Web standards which would allow us to make Bootstrap more robust, elegant, or performant, but aren't yet implemented in certain browsers, thus preventing us from taking advantage of them.

 We publicly list these "most wanted" feature requests here, in the hopes of expediting the process of getting them implemented.